The Flyers are 93-79-18-8 in the regular season including 65-75-15-8 against the Devils, 9-0-1 against the Scouts and 19-4-2 against the Rockies.

 Feb.
 27, 1977 -- Philly recovered from a 2-1 first period hole for a 4-2 road win.
 Andre Dupont had the GWG.
 Harvey Bennett added an insurance goal.
 Bobby Clarke and Rick Lapointe each had two assists.
 Michel Plasse made 41 saves in the loss as the Flyers held a 45-29 shots advantage.

 Dec.
-3, 1977 -- Paul Holmgren snapped a 3-3 tie early in the third period and the Flyers added two late goals for a 6-3 win in Colorado.
-The Rockies trailed 3-0 but rallied to tie it 3-3.
-There were two fights in the second period including Paul Holmgren-Barry Beck.
+3, 1977 -- Paul Holmgren snapped a 3-3 tie early in the third period, Bernie Parent made 24 saves and the Flyers added two late goals for a 6-3 win in Colorado.
+There were two fights in the second period including Paul Holmgren losing a rare match to Barry Beck (1-1-2).
+Beck's PPG, with Holmgren in the box on an unrelated minor, started a rally as Colorado trailed 3-0 before tying the game.

 Jan.
 28, 1977 -- The Rockies/Scouts beat the Flyers for the first time after an 0-15-1 start (0-6-0 since the relocation) in a 6-4 win.
 Wilf Paiement and Randy Pierce (three points each in the game) each scored twice in a 12:03 span of the third period after the Flyers lead 4-2.